RebeldeCuantico/network_packet_parser/README.md

 ## Supported Packet Types
 The library can parse the following types of packets:

--Ethernet frames
+- Ethernet frames
--IPv4 packets
+- IPv4 packets
--TCP segments (encapsulated in IPv4)
+- TCP segments (encapsulated in IPv4)

 ## API Documentation